-Prêt-à-Portea gets under way at 2pm, and so I'll make sure the team is ready for the busy hours ahead.
+Prêt-à-Portea gets under way at 1pm, and so I'll make sure the team is ready for the busy hours ahead.
 I have someone checking every single tea stand before it reaches the customer.
 Each one must be dressed to the very highest standards.
-On most days, I will pop upstairs and spend time in the Caramel Room during tea talking with regulars and new customers.
+On most days, I will pop upstairs and spend time in the Collins Room during tea talking with regulars and new customers.
 I find this absolutely inspiring, and hearing people's views and seeing how much people enjoy it is great reward for the hard work the team puts in.

 In the afternoon, I take some time out to catch up on paperwork.
 I am far happier cooking, but occasionally the correspondence includes a special request.
 For example, I was asked to design a unique biscuit for the launch of Sarah Jessica Parker's new perfume at Harrods.
 Things like this add to a sense of challenge and require new inventions.

 PREPARING FOR TOMORROW